-What impact will the change have on staffing, on other programs and space allocation? none your program assessment.
+Please provide a rationale for the need for this new course including the evidence derived from your program assessment.
 Assessment evidence may come from direct and indirect measures of student learning as well as analysis of the current state of the discipline.
 The change will allow students to choose coursework in US History/Government and choose an option in general education in Speech, Social Sciences, Fine Arts, and Humanities.